HCESrl/vue-responsive-image/README.md

 ## Testing
 There is a unit test suite made with mocha-webpack, just clone the project, install with npm and run `npm run test`.

-## Demo
-You can find a simple demo here: https://codepen.io/paolomioni/pen/PeNoQg

 ## Contributing
 If you would like to contribute or suggest changes, please get in touch through the issues page on Github